In your plugin's pyproject.toml

 Clearing Dashboard Extensions (SIGHUP)¶

-Pro calls clear_dashboard_pages() during SIGHUP config reload to handle license state changes:
+Plugins call clear_dashboard_pages() during SIGHUP config reload to drop

 def on_config_reload(pipeline):